stablekernel/aqueduct/docs/docs/auth/cli.md

 # Manage OAuth 2.0 Clients

 The `aqueduct auth` command line tool creates OAuth 2.0 client application identifiers and inserts them into an application's database.
-To use this tool, you must use `ManagedAuthStorage` for an `AuthServer`'s `storage`.
+To use this tool, you must use `ManagedAuthStorage` for an `AuthServer.storage` and you must have executed a database migration after importing `package:aqueduct/managed_auth.dart`.

 Exchanging credentials for an authorization token requires a registered client identifier.
 A token belongs to both the authenticating user and the client application.
 Clients are represented by instances of `ManagedClient` from `aqueduct/managed_auth`.
 Authenticating clients must provide their client ID (and client secret, if applicable) in the Authorization header when requesting access tokens.

-An application's database must have already been provisioned such that the table that backs `ManagedClient` exists.
-(See [Generating Databases](../db/db_tools.md).)
 An OAuth 2.0 client must have a string identifier that uniquely identifies the client.
 For example, `com.food_app.mobile` may be a client identifier for the mobile applications for some 'Food App'.

 To create a simple OAuth 2.0 client, the following command line utility can be run: